 This study set off with an analysis of the forms of marketing communication used by forró bands in Salvador for the Brazilian regional tourism market, identifying that in addition to reinforcing the bands' image, this communication indirectly reinforces promoting the forró cultural product - and cultural tourism in Bahia.
-It was sought how to identify how artists and bands use the communication tools available to manage, give visibility to their bands and reach their target audience.
+The aim was to identify how artists and bands use the communication tools available to manage, give visibility to their bands and reach their target audience.